equinor/dcd/frontend/README.md

 fix: Addresses a bug fix.
 Example: fix: correct the user authentication error

-These prefixes help in quickly identifying the purpose of the changes and facilitate automated changelog generation.

 # Front-End Development Guidelines

 ## Component Structure

-To maintain a consistent and understandable codebase, all components should follow this common structure:
+All components should follow this common structure:

 1. **All imports**: Group all import statements at the beginning of the file.
 2. **Styled-components**: Declare styled components immediately after imports.